rgalanakis/robgforpps/_pages/meet-rob.md

 {% include gallery id="gallery-1" %}

-My family moved to Portland from Reykjavík, Iceland, where we lived for 3 years and our first child was born.
+My family moved to Portland from [Reykjavík, Iceland](https://www.robg3d.com/2012/11/taking-your-dog-to-iceland/), where we lived for 3 years and our first child was born.
 When we moved back to the US, we chose the city that most closely aligned with the values of a **family-friendly interdependence** that we picked up abroad.

+In Portland, I was an executive/co-founder at two companies ([Cozy](https://www.oregonlive.com/silicon-forest/2018/11/cozy_portland_tech_startup_sel.html){:target="_blank"} and [Local MilkRun](https://www.koin.com/news/health/coronavirus/milkrun-delivery-connects-portland-metro-with-local-food/){:target="_blank"}) before founding my own consultancy ([Lithic Tech](https://lithic.tech){:target="_blank"}).

-**In 2021, I rode my first e-bike and it changed my life.** Before that, I'd been on exactly one ride since being a kid, and gave up due to asthma and balance issues.
-Since 2022, I've done nearly all local trips by cargo bike: everything from school and groceries to bringing home Christmas trees and chest freezers.
+**In 2021, I rode my first e-bike and it changed my life.** Bikes weren't for me, due to asthma and balance issues.
+But since 2022, I've done nearly all local trips by cargo bike: everything from school and groceries to bringing home Christmas trees and chest freezers.

 Experiencing Portland on two wheels, especially with my kids in tow, changed my relationship with my community.